MegavexNetwork/scoreboard-library/README.md

 team.teamInfo(player, newTeamInfo);

-// After you've finished using the TeamManager, make sure to close it to prevent a memory leak teamManager.close();
+// After you've finished using the TeamManager, make sure to close it to prevent a memory leak: teamManager.close();
 ```